egel-lang/egel/README.md

 This interpreter is made with `cmake` in the standard manner.
 Run the following commands on a Linux system.
-To compile the system run the `build.sh` script.

 ```
     mkdir build